masneyb/nexus-5-upstream/README.md

 - vibrator: `/dev/input/event2`
 - USB: `usb0`
 - WiFi: `wlan0`
-- serial console: `/dev/ttyMSM0`
 - charger
-- Qualcomm 8841 / 8941 PMICs
-- All (or most?) of the clocks

-## Serial console
+- serial port: `/dev/ttyMSM0`.
 A serial console can be obtained through the headphone jack.
 This requires building a custom cable and is described in [on this page](UART_CABLE.md).
+- Qualcomm 8841 / 8941 PMICs
+- all (or most?) of the clocks

 ## Patches waiting for a review